wadelau/wadelau.github.io/hanjst/hanjst-cache.md

 ## Hanjst Caching
 ### Server-side Caching
 ---
-Hanjst server-side components should cache
+Hanjst server-side components are able to cache their raw contents of template files as so to accelerate the speed of generating outputs for HTTP requests.

 ### Client-side Caching